 Experiences With Residential Treatment Facilities- Delinquents, Assaults, and Lessons Learned

 Two Years of Hypocrisy

-I have recently resigned from my position as a Mental Health Worker in one of the most prestigious treatment facilities in the nation, and for several reasons.
-By doing so, I have gained valuable insight into the practices and regulations of such facilities, as well as experienced firsthand the hypocrisy that results from being employed in a field in which one no longer believes.
+I have recently resigned from my position in one of the most prestigious treatment facilities in the nation, a decision that was made for several reasons.
+But throughout my two-year experience working within this dangerous environment, I have gained valuable insight into the practices and regulations of such facilities.
+In addition, I have experienced firsthand this country's most popular treatment model for juvenile delinquency in action.

 During my first several months of employment at this facility, I possessed such hope and courage for the works that I was about to perform.
 I strongly desired to help the children and adolescents that were mandated into the program, as most of the residents were court-ordered to the institution for incredible lengths of time.
 I quickly learned that whereas the vast majority of these individuals were young in age, they were not at all innocent in the offenses that they had committed against the community, their parents, and themselves.

 It is important for such knowledge to be shared.
 Many Americans possess very little information about the inner-workings of residential treatment facilities simply because they have no need of such awarenesses.
 Fortunately for these people, the plague of crime has not touched their lives.

 But it had touched mine, and I was ready and willing to start making a difference.
 What I did not know, however, was that such a positive intention rarely comes to fruition in such a setting, and that in actuality, those workers with the best intentions are oftentimes the first to suffer.